To Write or to Automate Linguistic Prompts, That Is the Question: Conclusions

 \paragraph{Limitations.} This study has several limitations.
 First, the comparison involves an inherent asymmetry in how each approach uses labeled data.
-GEPA optimization programmatically exploits gold-standard training and validation splits through automated feedback loops, whereas expert prompt engineering draws on domain knowledge, iterative testing, and selective inspection of examples, if available.
-Comparable performance between the two approaches does not indicate equivalent cost, as each demands a different balance of compute, labeled data, and human effort.
-Furthermore, the two approaches are not mutually exclusive: a domain expert could use GEPA optimization as a starting point and manually refine the resulting prompts, or conversely, use expert-crafted prompts as seed inputs for automatic optimization.
+GEPA optimization programmatically exploits gold-standard training and validation splits through automated feedback loops, whereas expert prompt engineering draws on domain knowledge, iterative testing, and, where available, selective inspection of examples.
+Second, the two approaches are not mutually exclusive: a domain expert could use GEPA optimization as a starting point and manually refine the resulting prompts, or conversely, use expert-crafted prompts as seed inputs for automatic optimization.
 Our study treats them as independent conditions, but a combined workflow may outperform either in isolation.
-Second, several design choices were scoped for practical reasons: we evaluate a single optimizer (GEPA) in its ``light" mode with the \texttt{dspy.Predict} module, we do not evaluate few-shot or chain-of-thought manual prompts, and all evaluation is automatic without human judgments.
-Each of these choices may underestimate the ceiling of either approach — stronger optimizers, richer expert baselines, and human evaluation could all shift the results — but they were necessary to keep the study tractable across three tasks, five models, and multiple conditions.
+Third, several design choices were scoped for practical reasons: we evaluate a single optimizer (GEPA) in its ``light" mode with the \texttt{dspy.Predict} module, we do not evaluate few-shot or chain-of-thought manual prompts, and all evaluation is automatic without human judgments.
+Each of these choices may underestimate the ceiling of either approach: stronger optimizers, richer expert baselines, and human evaluation could all shift the results, but they were necessary to keep the study tractable across three tasks, five models, and multiple conditions.
+Fourth, all language pairs are English-centric, reflecting the availability of gold-standard data per task; results may not generalize to non-English-centric directions.

 \paragraph{Future work.} Future work could address these gaps by comparing additional optimizers and optimization modes, evaluating few-shot expert prompts, evaluating hybrid workflows that combine expert knowledge with automatic optimization, and conducting a cost-benefit analysis of manual versus automatic prompt development across the product lifecycle.